ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ### Setting up ebtables

-The `ebtables` command handles rules but is unable to make them persist, meaning that any rules you may add to the ebtables won't survive a reboot.
+The `ebtables` command handles rules but is unable to make them persist, meaning that any rules you may add to the ebtables will not survive a reboot.
 But there is a way to persist these rules in your system:

 > [!WARNING]
 > **This configuration may not work with the nftables version of ebtables**\